-DT A data.table representing genomic regions. chr A string representing the chromosome column. start A string representing the name of the start column. end A string representing the name of the end column. strand A string representing the name of the strand column. name A string representing the name of the name column. splitFactor A string representing the name of the column to use to split the data.table into multiple data.tables. metaCols A string representing the name of the metadata column(s) to include in the re- turned GRanges object.
+DT A data.table representing genomic regions. chr A string representing the chromosome column. start A string representing the name of the start column.
+A string representing the name of the end column. end A string representing the name of the strand column. strand A string representing the name of the name column. name splitFactor A string representing the name of the column to use to split the data.table into multiple data.tables. metaCols A string representing the name of the metadata column(s) to include in the returned GRanges object.